Watch the Throne: Recording

 Jay-Z and West worked with several guest recording artists, including Beyoncé, Frank Ocean, and Mr Hudson.
 "No Church in the Wild", the last song recorded for the album, was conceived by Jay-Z, West, and the song's producer 88-Keys throughout most of June.
 Producer and recording artist The-Dream sings a verse on the track using AutoTune.
-The song features R&B singer Frank Ocean, who released his debut mixtape nostalgia,ULTRA in early 2011 to critical acclaim.
+The song features R&B singer Frank Ocean, who released his debut mixtape, nostalgia,ULTRA, in early 2011 to critical acclaim.
 The release of the mixtape interested Jay-Z and West.
 Jay-Z's wife Beyoncé recommended the involvement of the singer in particular, who appears on both "No Church in the Wild" and "Made in America".
 Ocean admitted that Jay-Z has intentionally intimidated him during recording sessions but declared his enjoyment of working with the two.
 Ocean mused about the project:

 "I rarely do collabs, so that's just one of the ones you absolutely do.
 It's like a no-brainer.
 I didn't really think about any of it.
 The last thing on my mind was working with artists who I've held in high esteem for years. [...]
 I worked with Jay on his solo album before I did the Watch the Throne sessions.
 The second time I went it was Barry Weiss, Jay, Beyoncé, Kanye, couple other people, it was a pretty heavy room."

 "Lift Off" was recorded in Sydney, Australia.
 In early May 2011, rumors arose that "Lift Off" was to feature Bruno Mars who had recorded vocals.
 It was reported that the song would be released as the lead single from the album.
 However, Mars never appeared on the song and Beyoncé sang several lines during the chorus instead.
 Additional vocalists Elly Jackson, Connie Mitchell, and Justin Vernon provide the hook on "That's My Bitch".
 Vernon had previously appeared on West's album My Beautiful Dark Twisted Fantasy, when West sampled Vernon's band Bon Iver's song "Woods".
 Vernon also provided additional vocals on songs such as "Dark Fantasy" and "Monster".
 Swizz Beatz, who produced "Welcome to the Jungle", also provided background vocals to the track, and Kid Cudi contributed additional vocals to "The Joy" and "Illest Motherfucker Alive", bonus tracks on the album's deluxe edition.
-One of the tracks that was recorded but didn't make the cut for the album was "Living So Italian".
-It apparently sampled Andrea Bocelli's "Con te partirò" and was described as catchy but for unknown reasons, the song never made it onto the album.
+One of the tracks recorded during the album sessions but ultimately excluded from the final track list was "Living So Italian".
+The song sampled Andrea Bocelli's "Con te partirò" and, despite being described as catchy, was reportedly not released due to issues clearing the sample.